 This course is a continuation of the study of Hellenistic Greek grammar, syntax, and vocabulary.
 This section will focus upon Greek verbs and participles and will incorporate selected readings from the New Testament.

-Credit Hours: 3 Prerequisite: GRE 101 Availability: On demand
+Credit Hours: 3 Prerequisite: GRE 101

 GRE 201 Intermediate Biblical Greek